What is a Hybrid Workplace Model and How Does it Ensure Employee Productivity?

 Collaboration and Communication

-Even though there are more ways to stay connected with your teammates than any time before, collaboration and communication is a problem when working remotely.
+Even though there are more ways to stay connected with your teammates than any time before, collaboration and communication are a problems when working remotely.
 People also tend to work at their own schedule while working remotely.
 This may be an obstacle because different employees will be working on different schedules.
 Collaboration and communication like in the office are difficult to achieve in the hybrid workplace model.

 Tips to successfully implement the Hybrid Workplace Model